e2/ruby_dep/README.md

 If you can't upgrade Ruby because of the environment, work out how to do so anyway.

-E.g. if RVM doesn't install 2.2.5 for over 5 months, then obviously that project may need help or support of some kind.
+E.g. if you can't install Ruby 2.2.5 on OSX due to RVM issues (even though Ruby 2.2.5 has been released over 5 months ago), then obviously the RVM project may need help or support of some kind.
 Help the RVM maintainers out - they're awesome!
 Or, fork the project and heroically take things into your own hands.

-If Apple (or Amazon or whatever hosting service or company) doesn't provide the latest supported version of Ruby, use Homebrew (or build from sources) or complain to those companies to provide support.
+If Apple (or Amazon or whatever hosting service or company) doesn't provide the latest recommended, supported version of Ruby, use Homebrew (or build from sources) or complain to those companies to provide support.
 It's unfair for them to prevent users from getting better/faster Rubies.

 ## 3. Upgrade Bundler (but even the most recent Bundler may not be enough!)

-Upgrade to a Bundler version that can downgrade the gems for you.
+Upgrade to a Bundler version that can automatically downgrade the gems for you.
 If that doesn't help, try this workaround: https://github.com/guard/listen/wiki/Ruby-version-requirements

 Work on this "downgrading" feature in Bundler is ongoing, so the best version of Bundler for the job may still be an unreleased version (beta, release candidate, etc.).